Authors: Dr. William Anderson and Dr. Jean-Paul Rodrigue

 - Transactional environment.
 Concerns the complex legal, political, financial, and cultural setting in which international transport systems operate.
 It includes aspects such as exchange rates, regulations, quotas, and tariffs, but also consumer preferences.

-About half of all global trade takes place between locations of more than 3,000 km apart.
-Because of this geography, most international freight movements involve several modes since it is impossible to have a physical continuity in freight flows.
+About half of all global trade occurs between locations more than 3,000 km apart.
+Because of this geography, most international freight movements involve several modes since it is impossible to have a physical continuity in freight flows over long distances.
 Transport chains must thus be established to service these flows, which reinforce the importance of intermodal transportation modes and terminals at strategic locations.
 Among the numerous transport modes, two are specifically concerned with international trade:

 - Airports and air transport.
-Although in terms tonnage air transportation carries an insignificant amount of freight (0.2% of total tonnage) compared with maritime transportation, its importance in terms of the total value is much more significant; 15% of the value of global trade.
+Although, in terms of tonnage, air transportation carries an insignificant amount of freight (0.2% of total tonnage) compared with maritime transportation, its importance in terms of the total value is much more significant; 15% of the value of global trade.
 International air freight is about 70 times more valuable than its maritime counterpart and about 30 times more valuable than freight carried overland, which is linked with the types of goods it transports (e.g. electronics).
-The location of freight airports corresponds to high technology manufacturing clusters as well as intermediary locations where freight planes are refueled and cargo is transshipped.
+The location of freight airports corresponds to high technology manufacturing clusters as well as intermediary locations where freight planes are refueled, and cargo is transshipped.

 Road and railway modes tend to occupy a more marginal portion of international transportation since they are above all modes for national or regional transport services.
 Their importance is focused on their role in the “first and last miles” of global distribution.
 Freight is mainly brought to port and airport terminals by trucking or rail.
-However, there are notable exceptions in the role of overland transportation in international trade.
-A substantial share of the NAFTA trade between Canada, the United States, and Mexico is supported by trucking, as well as a large share of the Western European trade.
-The developing rail and road connections in Eurasia, spearheaded by China, also involved additional overland international trade.
+However, there are notable exceptions in the role of overland transportation in international trade for highly integrated economic regions.
+A substantial share of the trade between Canada, the United States, and Mexico is supported by trucking, as well as a large share of the Western European trade.
+The development of rail and road connections in Eurasia, spearheaded by China, also involved additional overland international trade.
 Despite this, these exchanges are regional by definition, although intermodal transportation confers a more complex interpretation of the geographical scale of these flows.